5G Powers the Connections for You to Live, Work and Play

 See our commitment to sustainability and environmental issues by reviewing our ESG Policy.

 Everywhere!
 5G technology enables industries like healthcare, manufacturing and transportation to use next-gen applications like VR and AR, connect internet of things (IoT) devices, and even utilize remote device controls (think self-driving cars and robotics).
-5G is used in communities to connect you while you’re driving, out for walk, in the grocery store, at the local park or even sitting in that dreaded carpool line at school.
+It is used in communities to connect you while you’re driving, out for walk, in the grocery store, at the local park or even sitting in that dreaded carpool line at school.